 Do I have to participate?

 Part of the enjoyment of our tours is bonding with a group of likeminded adventurers, so we make them active and hands on.
-With the exception of our Safari in Style tour, passengers are expected to help prepare food, wash dishes and generally assist the guide as directed.
+With the exception of our Safari tours, passengers are expected to help prepare food, wash dishes and generally assist the guide as directed.

 How fit do I have to be?

 Our tours are active and require a reasonable level of fitness.
 Please refer to our fitness guide.
 If you enjoy hiking through gorges, swimming in waterfalls and directly experiencing the environment, then our tours are perfect for you.
 If you have any doubts about your suitability for our tours, please check with our Reservations Department before making a booking.
 We reserve the right to assess your ability to participate at check-in.

 What do I eat?

 Our emphasis is on fresh food wherever possible and our meals are nutritious and varied.
 If you are vegetarian or gluten intolerant we can cater for you, but if you have very specific dietary needs you may need to provide your own food, so please discuss this at time of booking.
 For breakfast we supply cereals, toast, tea and coffee.
 Lunch is usually a self-serve sandwich and salads; in the evening we have a cooked dinner.
 Some tours, such as Safari tours, have a focus on 'bush tucker', giving you the chance to experience this uniquely Australian cuisine (refer to your itinerary for details).
 We always carry water in the vehicle and you will often have the chance to buy your own drinks, ice-creams etc at stops.

 How much water do I need to drink?